MRtrix3/mrtrix3/docs/reference/commands/population_template.rst

     population_template input_dir template [ options ]

 -  *input_dir template*: Pair of an input directory containing all images used to build the template and the output template image.
-For multi-contrast registration, provide multiple pairs separated by a plus sign.
-Example: wm_dir template_wm.mif + gm_dir template_gm.mif
+For multi-contrast registration, provide multiple pairs.
+Example: wm_dir template_wm.mif gm_dir template_gm.mif

 Description
 -----------